Manimahsoub/individual_level_project/README.md

-I had a great time.
-initiation-Jacob-Butch
-Good to meet you!
+Nice to hear from you!